Trial de novo: United States

-It is often used in the review of administrative proceedings or the judgements of a small claims court.
+De novo review often used in the review of administrative proceedings or the judgements of a small claims court.
 If the determination made by a lower body is overturned, it may be renewed de novo in the review process (this is usually before it reaches the court system).
 Sometimes administrative decisions may be reviewed by the courts on a de novo basis.